dfinke/vscode-pandoc/README.md

 ## Releases

+* April 22nd, 2020
+  * Shift to new fork
+  * Expose further conversion options
 * July 9, 2016
   * Update package.json and launch.json
   * Add PR #11
   * Add output of the error (use OutputChannel and showErrorMessage)
 * January 17, 2016
   * Set pandoc options for document types
 * January 16, 2016
   * Handling of the path that contains spaces
   * Add the open command (xdg-open) in linux